-“Seek out God [in a manner that] He is found; call to Him when He is near”.
-(Isaiah 55:6)
+“Seek out God [in a manner that] He is found; call to Him when He is near” (Isaiah 55:6)

-Radak cites three explanations on “call to Him when He is near”.
-He first quotes his father: “This means when one seeks out God with his “entire” heart, as it says “God is close to all who call Him, to all who call Him in truth”.
+Radak cites three explanations on “call to Him when He is near.”
+He first quotes his father: “This means when one seeks out God with his “entire” heart, as it says, “God is close to all who call Him, to all who call Him in truth.”

-And lastly, Radak quotes Yonasan ben Uzziel as referring to prior to death: “for one can only call to God while alive, and not after he dies.
-For in the grave, there are no actions, knowledge or wisdom”.
-On this, King Solomon said, “At all times, let your clothes be white [clean]…” (Koheles 9:8) This refers to the need to be without sin at all times (clean garments) since we do not know when God will call us to the next world.
-So be always ready in case it is now, in order that we are without sin as we enter the Afterlife, so to escape punishment.
+And lastly, Radak quotes Yonasan ben Uzziel as referring to prior to death: “For one can only call to God while alive, and not after he dies.
+For in the grave, there are no actions, knowledge or wisdom.”
+On this, King Solomon said, “At all times, let your clothes be white [clean]…” (Koheles 9:8).
+This refers to the need to be without sin at all times (clean garments) since we do not know when God will call us to the next world.
+So be always ready in case it is now, in order that we are without sin as we enter the Afterlife, to escape punishment.

 In our verse, Isaiah is addressing this time of year, when our fate will be written.
 He is concerned for us all, so let us be concerned, and review our ways.
-Make amends with those you have wronged; ask God’s forgiveness for sins between you and him and resign never to repeat such actions; and earnestly seek an ever-growing understanding of what God is, so your prayers reach the One who can help.
+Make amends with those you have wronged, ask God’s forgiveness for sins between you and Him and resign never to repeat such actions and earnestly seek an ever-growing understanding of what God is, so your prayers reach the One who can help.

 God gave us each a mind.
 Why?
 He wants each one of us to use it.
 If you do not use it, but follow the crowd, even the religious crowd, or Rabbis, then you violate God’s will.

-Do you want to know what ideas are true?
-Then refer to Moses’ words, and all the prophets.
-They never spoke of mysticism, or things that made no sense.
+I mention this, since we are discussing the need to call God “when He is near,” meaning, calling Him accurately.
+The most fundamental thing you can do, now before your fate is written, is to first insure you have the right idea of God.
+Many schools never teach this.
+Most adults cannot answer, “What is God?.”
+Many pop-Jewish groups talk about sefirot, parts of God inside man, and other inconceivable and dangerous notions.
+Who is correct?
+How do we know?
+Reason, our great rabbis, and Torah will tell you.
+Moses’ words and all the prophets never spoke of mysticism, or nonsense.
 Just the opposite is the case: Moses told the Jews not to forget what their eyes saw.
 He asked no belief whatsoever, but that each Jew accept reason to determine what is true, and what God is.
-No prophet ever endorsed amulets, segulahs, praying to the dead, or any of today’s popular falsehoods.
-Moses and the prophets endorsed reason, and abiding by God’s commands, “Do not add or subtract from the Torah”.
-They did not invent new styles of clothing as a means to publicize false piety.
+No prophet ever endorsed amulets, segulas, praying to the dead, or any of today’s popular falsehoods.
+Moses and the prophets endorsed reason, and abiding by God’s commands, “Do not add or subtract from the Torah.”
 They added no new practices, and they never ran to others to bless them.
-They sought God “with their entire heart”.
+They sought God “with their entire heart.”
 They sought God alone, and nothing else.